ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

 INST_RETIRED is 100
 ```

-These stores will trigger 65 accesses into the L1 D-cache, counted by `L1D_CACHE`.
-Event `L1D_CACHE_REFILL` counts 11 refills in the L1 D-cache because these stores were not present in the cache prior, so the CPU will allocate these cache lines for future access.
+These stores trigger 65 accesses into the L1 D-cache, counted by `L1D_CACHE`.
+Event `L1D_CACHE_REFILL` counts 11 refills in the L1 D-cache as these stores were not previously present in the cache, so the CPU allocates these cache lines for future access.

 ### L1 Data cache read access

-This section describes what happens in the L1 D-cache during a read, which can be triggered by the code below:
+This section describes what happens in the L1 D-cache during a read, which can be triggered by this code:

 ```C
 void read_access()